• Recipes

 Instructions

-10. I let the sheet-pan cool slightly, then put it directly in the table as the serving platter.
+7. Scatter fresh basil leaves over the sheet-pan.
+I let the sheet-pan cool slightly, then put it directly on the table for serving.

 Notes